MetalEinstein/Master-Project/README.md

 The algorithm is initialized by running: Main Project/mTSB-Centralized_FixedAgent/mTSP_Main.py

 The plot below shows an example the created paths for three AGVs, that have to complete 25 tasks combined.
+The routes are optimized based on the minimization of the total distance travelled.

 ![plot](./graphics/param(1dydflv8).png)